Eurasian Development Bank: Management

 The Bank’s management structure is made up of the Bank’s Council, the Management Board, and the Chairman of the Management Board.

-The Bank’s Council is its supreme management body in charge of the general management of its operations.
-Each member state of the Bank appoints to the Council an authorised representative and his or her deputy who become Council members.
+The Bank’s Council is its supreme management body in charge of the general management of the Bank's operations.
+Each of the Bank's member countries appoints an authorised representative and his or her deputy to the Council; they become Council members.

 The Bank’s Management Board is a permanent collective executive body governed by the Bank’s Council.

 The Chairman of the EDB Management Board is Nikolai Podguzov.

+The Chairman of the EDB Council is Oljas Bektenov, Prime Minister of the Republic of Kazakhstan.